 Students Have Helped Drive Many Campus and Community Innovations

-There are a variety of student organizations at Florida Tech that work directly & indirectly on sustainability issues, often together (e.g., Earth Week, composting operations in the Jungle, etc.).
-Access to information on all F.I.T. student organizations is easy using Panther Prowl.
+There are a variety of student organizations at Florida Tech that work directly & indirectly on sustainability issues, often together (e.g., Earth Week, Homecoming, etc.).
+Access to information on all Florida Tech student organizations is easy using Engage.
 Student organizations working sustainability issues include:

 - Student Organization for Sustainability Action: SOSA works to bring best practices in sustainability to the Florida Tech campus and community.
-The organization manages projects and events on- and off-campus, many tied to academic sustainability initiatives.
-These students are campus leaders on varied events for Earth Week and other green activities, with diverse partners on campus and in the greater Space Coast community.
+The organization conducts projects and events on- and off-campus, many tied to academic sustainability initiatives.
+Projects are varied and include Spring and Fall Earth Week events and other activities with dozens of campus and community partners.

 - Residence Life Sustainability Committee: This committee is composed of Residence Hall Advisors and Directors from all campus housing areas.
-These undergraduate and graduate students created the Ethos Community Garden.
-Among other green activities they also manage: a) the Live Green program to competitively reduce energy use on campus, and b) the Leave Green program to recycle materials during the end-of-year move-out and manage other campus energy and recycling projects.
+These undergraduate and graduate students created the Ethos Community Garden, manage the Leave Green program to recycle materials during the end-of-year move-out and manage other campus energy and recycling projects.

 - Florida Tech Student Government Association (SGA): SGA acts as a liaison between the student body and the faculty, staff, and administration by presenting programs and activities that reflect consensus priorities of the student body.
-SGA is a leading partner with many sustainability activities around campus.
+SGA is a leading partner and funder of many sustainability activities around campus.

-- Community Garden Club: This organization operates the Ethos Community Garden and generates diverse harvests of food in the Residential Quad on campus.
-This work includes organizing volunteers and renters, maintaining garden production at full potential, and sustaining sponsor relationships.
+- Ethos Community Garden Club: Operates the community garden which generates food harvests from the Residential Quad on campus.
+This work includes organizing volunteers and renters, maintaining garden production, and sustaining sponsor relationships.
 The club catalyzes student involvement in the garden and helps advance sustainability on campus and in the community.

-- Squamish: An environmentally-focused student group, with interests in activism, awareness, and social networking.
+- Squamish: An environmentally-focused student group with interests in activism, awareness, and social networking.
 Squamish has led Jungle clean-ups throughout our wonderful botanical gardens since the 1970s and also participated in many beach clean-ups.

 - Alpha Phi Omega: A service organization that initiated recycling on campus before our Facilities Operations Dept. enacted institution-wide recycling.
 The organization also participates in other activities from campus clean-ups to fundraising for rainwater collection barrels.

-To add your F.I.T. student org to these lists, please contact email@example.com.
+To add your student organization to this list, please contact firstname.lastname@example.org.